gitlabhq/gitlabhq/doc/user/project/service_desk.md

 Service Desk is a module that allows your team to connect directly with any external party through email right inside of GitLab; no external tools required.
-An ongoing conversation right where your software is built ensures that user feedback ends up directly where needed, helping you build the right features to solve your user's real problems.
+An ongoing conversation right where your software is built ensures that user feedback ends up directly where it's needed, helping you build the right features to solve your users' real problems.

-Provide efficient email support to your customers, who can email bug reports, feature requests, or any other general feedback directly into your GitLab project as a new issue.
+With Service Desk, you can provide efficient email support to your customers, who can now email you bug reports, feature requests, or general feedback that will all end up in your GitLab project as new issues.
 In turn, your team can respond straight from the project.

 As Service Desk is built right into GitLab itself, the complexity and inefficiencies of multiple tools and external integrations are eliminated, significantly shortening